agraef/pd-lua/tutorial/pd-lua-intro.md

 ## Conclusion

 Congratulations!
 If you made it this far, you should have learned more than enough to start using Pd-Lua successfully for your own projects.
 You should also be able to read and understand the many examples in the Pd-Lua distribution, which illustrate all the various features in much more detail than we could muster in this introduction.
-You can find these in the examples folder, both in the Pd-Lua sources and the extra/pdlua folder of your Pd installation.
+You can find these in the examples folder, both in the Pd-Lua sources and the pdlua folder of your Pd installation.

 The examples accompanying this tutorial (including the pdx.lua, pdlua-remote.el and pdlua-remote.pd files mentioned at the end of the previous section) are also available for your perusal in the examples subdirectory of the folder where you found this document.